ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   When all of the files have been created, double check to make sure there are no typos.
 There is no need to restart the service, changes are picked up immediately.
   </details>

-### Provision two new VMs to use as External Load Balancers
+### Provision two new VMs to use as external load balancers

   1. In the csplab, use the template named rhel80-cli-template in the sandbox datastore to instantiate two new VMs.
 Otherwise, install any linux VM you choose, in your example, we will use RHEL 8.0.